HandsOnDataViz/chartjs-templates/line-chart/README.md

 ![Line chart with any number of series](../images/line-chart.png)

 In `data.csv`, each row is a series.
-Each series consists of the same number of columns: label, and values.
+Each series consists of the same number of columns: series name, and values.
 There can be any number of series (rows) and any number of columns.

 In `script.js`, you can customize the values of variables shown in the code snippet below.
 For more customization, see [Chart.js documentation](https://www.chartjs.org/docs/latest/).